lipemat/advanced-sidebar-menu/readme.txt

 <blockquote><a href="https://matlipe.com/product/advanced-sidebar-menu-pro/" target="_blank">Pro version 3.0.0</a> just dropped with lots of great new stuff!</blockquote>

 <h4>Features</h4>
-* Page and Category widgets
+* Page and Category widgets.
-* Option to display or not display the highest level parent page or category
+* Option to display or not display the highest level parent page or category.
-* Option to display the menu when there is only the highest level parent
+* Option to display the menu when there is only the highest level parent.
-* Ability to order pages by (date, title, page order)
+* Ability to order pages by (date, title, page order).
-* Exclude pages or categories by entering a comma separated list of ids
+* Exclude pages or categories by entering a comma separated list of ids.
-* Option to always display child pages or categories
+* Option to always display child pages or categories.
-* Option to select the levels of pages or categories to display when always display child is used
+* Option to select the levels of pages or categories to display when always display child is used.
-* Option to display or not display categories on single posts
+* Option to display or not display categories on single posts.
-* Ability to display each single post's category in a new widget or in same list
+* Ability to display each single post's category in a new widget or in same list.

 <h4>Page Widget Options</h4>
 * Add a title to the widget